Tanah Bumbu Regency

 Tanah Bumbu is one of the regencies in the Indonesian province of South Kalimantan.
-It was formerly part of Kotabaru Regency, but was split off on 25 February 2003 to form a separate regency, following dissatisfaction on the Kalimantan mainland territories with administration from Laut Island.
-It covers an area of 4,890.31 km^{2} and had a population of 267,929 at the 2010 Census and 322,646 at the 2020 Census; the latest official estimate (as at mid 2024) is 357,221 (comprising 183,226 males and 173,995 females).
-The regency's capital is the town of Batulicin.
+Tanah Bumbu originally stretched north to the border with Paser Regency, and encompassed all of that part of Kotabaru Regency situated on the mainland of Kalimantan, but the southern part of Tanah Bumbu was split off on 25 February 2003 to form a separate regency, following dissatisfaction on the Kalimantan mainland territories with administration from Laut Island (the larger northern part of the original Tanah Bumbu remains within Kotabaru Regency).

+The present Regency covers an area of 4,884.86 km^{2} and had a population of 267,929 at the 2010 Census and 322,646 at the 2020 Census; the latest official estimate (as at mid 2025) is 362,460 (comprising 185,673 males and 176,787 females).
+The regency's capital is the town of Batulicin, which had 9,066 inhabitants as at mid 2024.

 Administrative districts

 At the 2020 Census Tanah Bumbu Regency was divided into ten districts (kecamatan), but two new districts have subsequently been added - Kusan Tengah from part of Kusan Hilir District, and Teluk Kepayang from part of Kusan Hulu District.
-The twelve districts are listed below with their areas and their 2010 and 2020 Census populations, together with the official estimates as at mid 2024.
+The twelve districts are listed below with their areas and their 2010 and 2020 Census populations, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totalling 144 rural desa and 5 urban kelurahan), and its post code.